KiranKokateGitHub/Bike-Sharing-Demand-Prediction_Regression/README.md

 # Regression

-Project Name - Seoul Bike Sharing Demand Prediction Project Type - Regression
+# Project Name - Seoul Bike Sharing Demand Prediction

+# Project Type - Regression

-Contribution - Individual
+# Contribution - Individual

-Team Member 1 - Kiran
+# Name - Kiran

+# Problem Statement:

+Currently Rental bikes are introduced in many urban cities for the enhancement of mobility comfort.
+It is important to make the rental bike available and accessible to the public at the right time as it lessens the waiting time.
+Eventually, providing the city with a stable supply of rental bikes becomes a major concern.
+The crucial part is the prediction of bike count required at each hour for the stable supply of rental bikes.

-Technical part:
+# Technical part:

 Dataset file has 8760 rows and 14 columns.